Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   By embedding the emsg structure in samples the benefits of its usages in DASH and CMAF are kept.
-In this case the URIMetasample entry should be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.
-In addition, the id enables detecting duplicate events, and value allows identification of the subscheme.
+In this case the URIMetasample entry MAY be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.
+In addition, the id enables detecting duplicate events, and value allows identification of the subscheme or other scheme specific information.

 Table 4: Example URN schemes for timed metadata tracks
 <table class="def">